 The Business Equity Fund at the Boston Foundation is designed to address longstanding barriers to growth financing and technical assistance that have historically limited opportunity for entrepreneurs of color.

 The Fund was created in 2018 as a core component of an ecosystem to grow enterprises of color in greater Boston.
 That ecosystem includes the Foundation for Business Equity’s Business Equity Initiative (BEI) program, the Greater Boston Chamber of Commerce’s Pacesetters Initiative, which encourages its members to work with minority-owned businesses, and the Fund.
 Together, they provide capacity, capital and contracts to Black and Latinx businesses to help them grow.

-With initial support from founding funders Eastern Bank and the Boston Foundation, along with several private funders, the Business Equity Fund has made four loans totaling $1.25 million to qualified businesses.
-As an evergreen loan fund, loan repayments will be returned to the Fund to be reccyled into new loans and equity investments in other businesses.
+With initial support from founding funders Eastern Bank and the Boston Foundation, along with several private funders, the Business Equity Fund has invested a total of $2.58 million in loans to seven qualified businesses.
+As an evergreen loan fund, loan repayments will be returned to the Fund to be recycled into new loans and equity investments in other businesses.

 The Business Equity Fund is currently actively seeking grants and contribution funding from foundations, government entities and others to broaden the pool of capital available for investment in qualified businesses.